oliverearl/pybubble/README.md

 ## Usage

-You can use the Repl.it link to the right and fork the repository if you want to run ti in your browser.
+You can use the Repl.it link to the right and fork the repository if you want to run it in your browser.
 Otherwise, download / clone this and use Python 3 IDLE or CLI to run the file.

 ## License